ccamel/awesome-ccamel/README.md

 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [d5/tengo](https://github.com/d5/tengo) - A fast script language for Go
 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
-- [dagger/dagger](https://github.com/dagger/dagger) - Application Delivery as Code that Runs Anywhere
+- [dagger/dagger](https://github.com/dagger/dagger) - An engine to run your pipelines in containers
 - [dagu-dev/dagu](https://github.com/dagu-dev/dagu) - Yet another cron alternative with a Web UI, but with much more capabilities.
 It aims to solve greater problems.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013